 All members of the Board of Directors elected at the Annual General Meeting are independent in relation to the company and its management.
 Petter Stillström (through indirect ownership, Traction) and Stig Martín are not independent in relation to major shareholders.

 The Chief Executive Officer is responsible for the ongoing management and control of the Group’s operations.
 This includes implementation of the Group’s overall strategy, business governance, controls and compilation of the financial reporting, allocation of financial resources and responsibility for financing and risk management.
 The rules of procedure for the Board regulate the division of work between the Board and the Chief Executive Officer.

 The guidelines for remuneration to senior executives include the application of market employment conditions for the management team.
 In addition to a fixed salary, senior executives also receive performance-based variable pay.
 An evaluation of this remuneration policy including variable pay, remuneration structures and remuneration levels was carried out by the Board and the remuneration committee during the year and the determination was made that they are competitive.
 The Group does not have any outstanding share-based incentive programmes for senior executives or other employees.
 For more information, see Note 3 of the annual accounts.

-The company’s Nomination Committee comprises the following members: Petter Stillström, Traction, Chair of the Nomination Committee, Andreas Eriksson, represents Anders Eriksson and related parties, Evert Carlsson, Swedbank Robur Fonder AB, Stig Martín, Board Member, own holdings.
-The Chair of the Board is the Chair of the Nomination Committee, which is a deviation from the Code; the decision to proceed was taken at the company’s Annual General Meeting.
+The company’s Nomination Committee comprises the following members: Petter Stillström, Traction, Chairman of the Nomination Committee; Andreas Eriksson, represents Anders Eriksson and related parties; Joachim Spetz, Swedbank Robur Fonder AB; Stig Martín, Board Member, own holdings.
+Petter Stillström is the Chairman of the Nomination Committee.
+The company deviates from 2.4 in the code as Petter Stillström is the Chairman of the Nomination Committee and a Board member.
+This is because he is considered to be the most suitable person for both positions.

 Internal control and governance processes